DATA-BACKED GUIDE · UPDATED JULY 2026

 House renovation cost UK: how to budget a full renovation

 A full house renovation covers everything from rewiring and a new roof to kitchens, bathrooms and decorating, which is why the total can feel hard to pin down.
-The trick is to budget in stages and keep a contingency, because older homes always hide a few surprises.
-The real prices below come from genuine prices across the UK, so you can build a budget on real numbers rather than guesswork.
+The trick is to budget in stages and keep a contingency, because older homes always hide a few surprises once walls and floors come up.
+The real prices below come from genuine jobs across the UK, so you can build a room-by-room budget on real numbers rather than guesswork or a single contractor's opening quote.

 The quick version

-• The hidden essentials, rewiring, replumbing, roofing and damp work, often cost more than the visible finishes and are easy to underestimate.
+- The hidden work, rewiring, replumbing, roofing and damp treatment, often costs more than the visible finishes and is easy to underestimate when you first walk round a house.

-• Set aside a contingency of at least ten percent, because older properties reliably throw up problems once walls and floors come up.
+- Set aside a contingency of at least ten percent, because older properties reliably throw up problems once walls and floors are opened up.

-• Structural changes and any extension may need building regulations sign-off, and some work needs planning permission, so factor those steps in.
+- Structural changes and any extension may need building regulations sign-off, and some work needs planning permission separately, so factor both into the schedule before booking trades.

 What people actually paid